-- 1. Reports on the state of the environment EPA. - 2.
-Texts of legislation, regulations, rules and other legally binding instruments on or relating to the environment EPA, Access to Public Information Act (APIA). - 3.
+- 1. Reports on the state of the environment EPA. - Texts of legislation, regulations, rules and other legally binding instruments on or relating to the environment - EPA, Access to Public Information Act (APIA). - 3.
 Texts of policies, plans and programmes on or relating to the environment, and environmental agreements EPA, APIA. - 4.
-Documentation on Environmental Impact Assessment (EIA) and, Strategic Environmental Assessment (SEA) under EPA and related assessments EPA, Appropriate Assessment (AA) (assessment for compliance of plans, programmes and investment proposals with the protected zones of Natuara 2000) under Biodiversity Act (assessment for compliance of plans, programmes and investment proposals with the protected zones of Natuara 2000).
+Documentation on Environmental Impact Assessment (EIA) and Strategic Environmental Assessment (SEA) under EPA and, Appropriate Assessment (AA) (assessment for compliance of plans, programmes and investment proposals with the protected zones of Natuara 2000) under Biodiversity Act.
 According to article 102 of the EPA, MoEW and RIEW keep a public register of the data for carrying out the EIA and SEA procedures.
 The register is accessible by the websites. - 5.
-Public notice about all environmental decision-making procedures subject to EIA and SEA under- EPA and AA under.
-Biodiversity Act.
-Public disclosure of decreed administrative acts on EIA, and SEA and AA. - 6.
-Data on environmentally significant releases and transfers of pollutants, within the scope of the Protocol on Pollutant Release and Transfer Registers (PRTRs) to the Aarhus Convention EPA. - 7.
-Applications for licenses or permits/decisions EPA, Water Act, Waste Management Act, Biodiversity Act, Genetically Modified Organisms - 8.
-Final licenses or permits/decisions and their attached conditions EPA, Water Act, Waste Management Act, Biodiversity Act, Genetically Modified Organisms Act, Clean Ambient Air Act. - 9.
-Environmental monitoring data held by or on behalf of public authorities EPA.
-Water Act water monitoring programmes; water status bulletin for a basin management area; data on deviations in water quality based on the results of the conducted monitoring; bulletins for the condition of the complex and significant dams and monthly and annual schedule for their use. - 10.
-Product information that enables consumers to make informed
+Public notice about all environmental decision-making procedures subject to EIA and SEA under EPA and AA under Biodiversity Act.
+Public disclosure of decreed administrative acts on EIA, -SEA and AA-, incl. with regard to the AA decisions to assess the likely degree of significant negative impact on the protected areas of the Natura 2000 network, decisions to carry out an assessment of the degree of impact on protected areas, decisions to terminate the AA procedure, etc. - Data on environmentally significant releases and transfers of pollutants, within the scope of the Protocol on Pollutant Release and Transfer Registers (PRTRs) to the Aarhus Convention - EPA. - Applications for licenses or permits/decisions EPA, Waste Management Act, Biodiversity Act, Genetically Modified Organisms Act. - Final licenses or permits/decisions and their attached conditions EPA, Water Act, Waste Management Act, Biodiversity Act, Genetically Modified Organisms Act, Clean Ambient Air Act. - Environmental monitoring data held by or on behalf of public authorities

+EPA.
+Water Act water monitoring programmes; water status bulletin for a basin management area; data on deviations in water quality based